 Speak to your Health Visitor or GP (Doctor).
 They may share your concerns and make a referral to a child specialist i.e. a community paediatrician for further investigation.

-If your child is in an education setting you should speak to their key person or the SENCO (Special Educational Needs Coordinator).
+If your child is in an education setting you should speak to their key person or the SENDCo (Special Educational Needs and Disabilities Coordinator).
 They may share your concerns and suggest that you request a referral from your GP to a specialist or decide to monitor progress more closely.

 My child is over 5yrs old

-Speak to your child or young person’s class teacher or SENCO (Special Educational Needs Coordinator).
+Speak to your child or young person’s class teacher or SENDCo (Special Educational Needs and Disabilities Coordinator).
 They may share your concerns and recommend that you speak to your GP about a referral to a specialist for further investigation.

 You should ask about the additional support that the education setting can put in place to support your child’s development.
 Further information about the support that schools must put in place for pupils with SEND can be found on our Area Wide Education Offer.